-This lovely tart will be the star of your springtime brunch between its garlic-laced asparagus and mushrooms, savory ham and Swiss, and flaky, buttery crust.
+This lovely Springtime Asparagus Tart will be the star of your brunch between its garlic-laced asparagus and mushrooms, savory ham and Swiss, and flaky, buttery crust.

 Back when I was a newlywed, childless, first grade teacher, there was a brief span of time during which I spent my evenings each week making hundreds upon hundreds of cookies.
 As much as I enjoyed teaching and loved the kids I taught, at times there was a part of me that felt pulled in the direction of a culinary endeavor.